 - 5.1 Implementation Requirements and Definitions - Data maintenance operations are performed as part of the benchmark execution.
-These operations consist of processing refresh data sets.
-The total number of refresh data sets in the benchmark equals the number of query streams in one Query Run.
-All data maintenance functions defined in Clause 5.3 are executed in each refresh data set.
-Each refresh set has its own data set as generated by dsdgen and must be used in the order generated by dsdgen.
-Data maintenance operations may execute concurrently with queries or alone.
-Refresh sets do not overlap; at most one refresh set is running at any time. - Each refresh set includes all data maintenance functions defined in Clause 5.3 on the refresh data defined in Clause 5.2.
-All data maintenance functions need to have finished on refresh data set n before any data maintenance function can commence on refresh data set n+1 (See Clause 7.4.7.8.) - Processing of a given refresh set can only start once a certain number of queries have completed in the throughput run.
-The first refresh set can only start after (3S_q) queries have completed (across all streams).
-Each subsequent refresh set can start after completion of an additional 192 queries (See Clause 7.4.9.5 and 7.4.9.6).
+These operations consist of processing refresh runs.
+The total number of refresh runs in the benchmark equals the number of query streams in one Throughput Test.
+All data maintenance functions defined in Clause 5.3 are executed in each refresh run.
+Each refresh run has its own data set as generated by dsdgen and must be used in the order generated by dsdgen.
+Data maintenance operations execute separately from queries.
+Refresh runs do not overlap; at most one refresh run is running at any time. - 5.1.2 Each refresh run includes all data maintenance functions defined in Clause 5.3 on the refresh data defined in Clause 5.2.
+All data maintenance functions need to have finished in refresh run n before any data maintenance function can commence in refresh run n+1 (see Clause 7.4.8.5). - 5.1.3 Data maintenance functions can be decomposed or combined into any number of database operations and the execution order of the data maintenance functions can be freely chosen as long as the following conditions are met.
+Particularly, the functions in each refresh run may be run sequentially or in parallel. - a) Data Accessibility properties (See Clause 6.1); - b) All primary/foreign key relationships must be preserved regardless of whether they have been enforced by constraint (see Clause 2.5.4).
+This does not imply that referential integrity constraints must be defined explicitly. - c) A time-stamped output message is sent when the data maintenance process is finished.